agroupp/numty_bak/packages/datetime/README.md

 # NumTy Datetime

-The package that gives operators and classes to extend functionality of base `Date` class.
+The package provides operators and classes to extend functionality of base `Date` class.
 NumTy Datetime introduces `TimeSpan` class that abstracts the time intervals.
 It gives powerful methods to manipulate, do calculations and convert time intervals to strings in different formats.

 ## Credits
 * [TimeSpan](https://docs.microsoft.com/en-us/dotnet/api/system.timespan?view=netcore-3.1) for the great work and brilliant ideas